What are the next steps for implementing the program?

 Can cities use funding from the Technical Resources Program to conduct their own feasibility studies?

 No, feasibility studies utilizing Technical Resources Program funds must be implemented by the District.
 Alternatively, cities can utilize their Municipal Program funds to develop feasibility studies.

 Are Feasibility Studies required for all projects seeking funding?

 Yes, a Feasibility Study is required before a project will be considered for funding.
-As defined by the Feasibility Study Guidelines, project applicants must meet the minimum requirements and meet the threshold score of 60 points or more using the Infrastructure Program Project Scoring Criteria.
-The Feasibility Study Guidelines will be available in September 2019.
+As defined by the Feasibility Study Guidelines, project applicants must meet the minimum requirements and meet the Threshold Score of 60 points or more using the Infrastructure Program Project Scoring Criteria.
+The Feasibility Study Guidelines are available on the website.

 What is the role of a Watershed Coordinator?

 Watershed Coordinators will work with Technical Assistance Teams to identify cost-share partners, help leverage additional funding sources, and coordinate with the appropriate municipalities, community groups, and stakeholders.
 Watershed Coordinators will be selected by Watershed Area Steering Committees from an eligible list to be provided by the District.